 SAN FRANCISCO -- Facebook MySQL database engineer Rob Wultsch has one primary suggestion for managing thousands of servers: keep it simple, stupid.

-KISS is a common and popular acronym, and in the case of Facebook, Wultsch said it is key to
+KISS is a common and popular acronym, and in the case of Facebook, Wultsch said it is key to being able to quickly provision servers, reduce the single points of failure and increase automation.

 “Simple systems are easy to put back together,” he said.
 “Complex systems are not.”